tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 To mitigate against such problems, this document specifies a PSK Importer interface by which external PSKs may be imported and subsequently bound to a specific key derivation function (KDF) and hash function for use in TLS 1.3 {{!RFC8446}}
 and DTLS 1.3 {{!DTLS13=I-D.ietf-tls-dtls13}}.
-In particular,
-it describes a mechanism for differentiating external PSKs by the target KDF, (D)TLS protocol version, and an optional context string.
+In particular, it describes a mechanism for importing PSKs derived from external PSKs by including the target KDF, (D)TLS protocol version, and an optional context string to ensure uniqueness.
 This process yields a set of candidate PSKs, each of which are bound to a target KDF and protocol, that are separate from those used in (D)TLS 1.2 and prior versions.
 This expands what would normally have been a single PSK and identity into a set of PSKs and identities.